Jay Lefkowitz: Notable pro bono representation

+Academic positions

+Lefkowitz has taught at Columbia Law School since at least 2010, where he serves as a lecturer in law.
+He has taught a seminar on the Supreme Court that uses a simulation method whereby students act in the roles of Supreme Court justices, hearing arguments and writing opinions in cases pending before the Court.
+He has also taught a course on presidential decision-making and administrative law.

+He is a member of the visiting faculty of the Tikvah Fund, an educational foundation focused on Jewish thought and leadership.

 Writings

+Lefkowitz has written widely on law and public policy for The Wall Street Journal, Commentary, the Jewish Review of Books, among others.

 In 2014, Lefkowitz authored an article for Commentary titled "The Rise of Social Orthodoxy: A Personal Account."
 The article describes a phenomenon in which some adherents of Jewish modern orthodoxy are motivated to adhere to certain ritual practices by a strong desire to belong to a social group with traditions, as opposed to being motivated by a commitment to abide by God's commandments and demands.
 Indeed, some members of the group, even those who pray regularly, may not even believe in a God who issues such decrees.

 The article triggered considerable critical response from some Orthodox rabbis and leaders.
 Commentary published a series of letters about the article, accompanied by Lefkowitz's response to each letter.

 In 2009, Lefkowitz authored an article in Commentary titled "AIDS and the President—An Inside Account."
 Based on his service as deputy domestic policy adviser to President George W. Bush, Lefkowitz provided an account of the events leading to the United States making financial contributions of an unprecedented scope to the international fight against AIDS.

-Rebutting claims that President Bush was making token contributions just for show, Lefkowitz describes his observations of the President's deep moral commitment to fighting the epidemic, even to the point of providing funding to organizations that also perform abortions—something that drew bitter opposition from some core conservative groups.
+Rebutting claims that President George W. Bush was making token contributions just for show, Lefkowitz describes his observations of the President's deep moral commitment to fighting the epidemic, even to the point of providing funding to organizations that also perform abortions—something that drew bitter opposition from some core conservative groups.

+Lefkowitz has continued to write regularly in recent years, principally for Commentary, where he has published a series of analyses of Jewish voting patterns in American presidential elections, including "The Jewish Vote in 2024."
+He has also contributed essays and reviews to the Jewish Review of Books, including a review of Dennis Ross's Doomed to Succeed on the history of the U.S.–Israel relationship across successive presidencies.